THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 score as well as the above linear model.
 Note that coefficients of HighBP is still positive and large.

-So, from these result, the crucial variables to increase the risk score of diabetes is **High blood pressure” and “General health”**.
+From these result, the crucial variables to increase the risk score of diabetes is **High blood pressure” and “General health”**.
 And, the variable that does not related to the diabetes or make risk score decrease is **“Heavy alcohol consumption”**.
 Besides, please be careful about **“BMI”** that increases risk scores as your BMI increase.